-a.
-The '569 patent has been forward-cited as prior art in connection with the examination of at least 300 subsequently-issued U.S. patents, including Microsoft in its patent titled "License-based cryptographic technique, particularly suited for use in a digital rights management system, for controlling access and use of bore resistant software objects in a client computer," Digimarc in its patent titled "Anti-piracy system for wireless telephony," AT&T in multiple patents including one of its U.S. Patent titled "Method and system for protecting digital data from unauthorized copying," Matsushita Electric Industrial in its U.S. Patent titled "Active data hiding for secure electronic media distribution," and multiple other well-known companies and government agencies, including The U.S. Army, Intertrust Technologies, Texas Instruments, Dell Products, Intel, ShieldIP, Borland Software Company, Avaya Inc., Shoretel Inc., and Syndata Technologies; and b. in the course of its due diligence and freedom to operate analyses.

-32. On information and belief, Defendant has at least had constructive notice of the '569 Patent by operation of law.
+- '569 Patent will continue to damage Blue Spike, causing it irreparable harm, for which there is no adequate remedy at law, warranting an injunction from the Court. - 37.
+Defendant has had knowledge of the '569 patent at least from the filing of Blue Spike's original complaint.
+Additionally, Defendant had knowledge of the '569 Patent in the course of Defendant's due diligence and freedom to operate analyses.
+The '569 patent has been forward-cited as prior art in connection with the examination of at least 300 subsequently-issued U.S. patents, including Microsoft in its patent titled "License-based cryptographic technique, particularly suited for use in a digital rights management system, for controlling access and use of bore resistant software objects in a client computer," Digimarc in its patent titled "Anti-piracy system for wireless telephony," AT&T in multiple patents including one of its U.S. Patent titled "Protected IP telephony calls using encryption," NEC in its U.S. Patent titled "Method and system for protecting digital data from unauthorized copying," Matsushita Electric Industrial in its U.S. Patent titled "Active data hiding for secure electronic media distribution," and multiple other well-known companies and government agencies, including The U.S. Army, Intertrust Technologies, Texas Instruments, Dell Products, Intel, ShieldIP, Borland Software Company, Avaya Inc., Shoretel Inc., and Syndata Technologies. - 38.
+On information and belief, Defendant has at least had constructive notice of the '569 Patent by operation of law.

-COUNT 2: INFRINGEMENT OF U.S. PATENT NO. 8,930,719
+INFRINGEMENT OF U.S. PATENT NO. 8,930,719

-33. Blue Spike incorporates by reference the allegations in the paragraphs above.

-34. The '719 Patent is valid, is enforceable, and was duly and legally issued by the United States Patent and Trademark Office.
+- 39. Blue Spike incorporates by reference the allegations in the paragraphs above. - 40.
+The '719 Patent is valid, is enforceable, and was duly and legally issued by the United States Patent and Trademark Office.

-35. Without a license or permission from Blue Spike, Defendant has infringed and continues to infringe on one or more claims of the '719 Patent-directly, contributorily, or by inducement-by importing, making, using, offering for sale, or selling products and devices that embody the patented invention, including, without limitation, one or more of the Accused Products, in violation of 35 U.S.C. § 271.

-36. Defendant has been and now is directly infringing by, among other things, practicing all of the steps of the '719 Patent and/or directing, controlling, and obtaining benefits from its partners, distributors and retailers practicing all of the steps of the '719 Patent.
-Specifically, Defendant imports the Accused Products into the United States; offers for sale and sells the Accused Products via its own online store (see Exhibits A & B); has partnered with numerous resellers to offer for sale and sell the Accused Products in the United States (see, e.g., Exhibits C & D); Defendant generates revenue from sales of the Accused Products to U.S. customers via such outlets (see id.); and has attended trade shows in the United States where it has demonstrated the Accused Products (see, e.g., Exhibit G).
+- 41. Without a license or permission from Blue Spike, Defendant has infringed and continues to infringe on one or more claims of the '719 Patent-directly, contributorily, or by inducement-by importing, making, using, offering for sale, or selling products and devices that embody the patented invention, including, without limitation, one or more of the Accused Products, in violation of 35 U.S.C. § 271. - 42.
+Defendant has been and now is directly infringing by, among other things, practicing all of the steps of the '719 Patent and/or directing, controlling, and obtaining benefits from its partners, distributors and retailers practicing all of the steps of the '719 Patent.
+Specifically, Defendant imports the Accused Products into the United States; offers for sale and sells the Accused Products via its own online store (see Exhibits A & B); has partnered with numerous resellers to offer for sale and sell the Accused Products in the United State (see, e.g., Exhibits C & D); Defendant generates revenue from sales of the Accused Products to U.S. customers via such outlets (see id.); and has attended trade shows in the United States where it has demonstrated the Accused Products (see, e.g., Exhibit G).
+Defendant admits it "sell[s] smart devices (e.g., smartphones and smart televisions) in the United States.
+See Dkt.
+18-9, Declaration of Chaoying Deng, ("Chaoyin Decl."), ¶ 8; see also Chaoying Decl., ¶ 9 ("LeMall is in the business of selling smart devices through an online platform in the United States.").
+By selling the Accused Products in the United States, Defendant directly infringes.
+See 35 U.S. Code § 271(a).
+Additionally, Defendant practices all of the steps of the Patents-in-Suit at the very least when it tests Accused Products that have been returned to determine if they have been "modified" or "altered."
+See Defendant's Return Policies on the Accused Products, Exhibits 22-23.